scikit-learn/sklearn-docbuilder/README.md

     ssh-keygen -f docbuilder_rsa -N ''

-Then commit the new public and push it to github and send the private key by email to the other scikit-learn maintainers and ask one of them to update the authorized public key of the `sklearndocbuild` user profile on sourceforge.net.
+Then commit the new public key and push it to github and send the private key by email to the other scikit-learn maintainers and ask one of them to update the authorized public key of the `sklearndocbuild` user profile on sourceforge.net.